giantswarm/docs/src/content/guides/prepare-aws-account/index.md

 tags: ["tutorial"]
 user_questions:
   - Where can I find the AWS account ID to use for running a installation?
-  - Where I can find the AWS account ID to run tenant clusters?
+  - Where I can find the AWS account ID to run workload clusters?
   - What are the recommended service limit/quotas for AWS accounts used with Giant Swarm?
+aliases:
+  - /guides/prepare-aws-account-for-tenant-clusters/
 owner:
   - https://github.com/orgs/giantswarm/teams/team-firecracker
 ---